KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/troubleshoot_guide.md

 ### Rebasing from a Fedora Atomic Desktop Image

-If you experience issues with installing our ISO or the bootable drive you have is too small for Bazzite, then download the [Fedora Kinoite (**KDE Plasma**)](https://fedoraproject.org/atomic-desktops/kinoite/) or [Fedora Silverblue (**GNOME**)](https://fedoraproject.org/atomic-desktops/silverblue/) depending on which desktop environment preferred.
+If you experience issues with installing our ISO or the bootable drive you have is too small for Bazzite, then download the [Fedora Kinoite (**KDE Plasma**)](https://fedoraproject.org/atomic-desktops/kinoite/) or [Fedora Silverblue (**GNOME**)](https://fedoraproject.org/atomic-desktops/silverblue/) depending on which desktop environment you prefer.

 1. The installation setup is similar to Bazzite and includes the same installer with the same instructions, but do **not** set a root account if its an option in the installer.